Design, build, test & program robots

 What is the Time Commitment for FTC?

-The First® Tech Challenge team season runs from September - March beginning with the kick-off celebration on September 12th and ending with championship matches in March.
-Teams will practice/meet at least once per week in the beginning with additional meetings scheduled as needed closer to the competition season. (for the 2020-21 season, meetings will be held remotely until further notice) For a suggested timeline of the season, click here.
+The First® Tech Challenge team season runs from September to March, ending with championship matches.
+Teams will practice/meet at least once per week in the beginning with additional meetings scheduled as needed closer to the competition season.
+For a suggested timeline of the season, click here.

 I am interested in being a First® Tech Challenge Team Mentor/Volunteer